 Explanation 2 — For the removal of doubts, it is hereby declared that for the purposes of this sub-clause, any sum paid on account of any rate or tax levied includes any sum eligible for relief of tax under section 90A

 “……The meaning of surcharge is to charge in addition or to be subject to an additional or extra charge.
 If that meaning is applied to section 2 of the Finance Act, 1963, it would lead to the result that income-tax and super-tax were to be charged in four different ways or at four different rates which may be described as (i) the basic charge or rate (In Part I of the First Schedule); (ii) surcharge; (iii) special surcharge; and (iv) additional surcharge calculated in the manner provided in the Schedule.
-Read in this way, the additional charges form a part of the income tax and super-tax.
-According to the revenue, the word ‘surcharge’ has been used in Article 271 for the purpose of separating it from the basic charge of a tax or duty of the purposes of distributing the proceeds of the same between the Union and the States….”
+Read in this way, the additional charges form part of the income tax and super tax.
+According to the revenue, the word ‘surcharge’ has been used in Article 271 for the purpose of separating it from the basic charge of a tax or duty for the purposes of distributing the proceeds of the same between the Union and the States….”

 In the light of the above statement, and referring to the memorandum of Finance Bill of 2004, it was mentioned that: “An additional surcharge, to be called the Education Cess to finance the Government’s commitment to universalize quality basic education, is proposed to be leviedon the amount of tax deducted or advance tax paid, inclusive of surcharge.”